scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/france.md

 * find opportunities to develop new products and services in France

 ### GlobalScot
-[GlobalScot](https://www.globalscot.com/) is network of business contacts who are experts in their field.
-They help and support Scottish businesses.
+The [GlobalScot](https://www.globalscot.com/) network has eight experts in France covering:

+* energy
+* financial and business services
+* food and drink
+* life sciences
+* technology
+* engineering
+* tourism

+We’re going to expand the GlobalScot network in France.

-## Department for International Trade
+### Department for International Trade
-The [Department for International Trade](https://www.gov.uk/guidance/exporting-to-france) can help Scottish businesses export to France.
-It has staff in:

-* the British Embassy in Paris
-* the British Consulates in Lyon and Bordeaux
+You can contact the [Department for International Trade](https://www.gov.uk/world/organisations/department-for-international-trade-france#contact-us) in France to find opportunities for doing business there.

 ### Franco-British Chamber of Commerce & Industry
 The [Franco-British Chamber of Commerce & Industry](https://francobritishchamber.com/) helps its members to work with other businesses in France and Britain.
 It has a network of public and private partners.

+They have an office in Paris and groups in:

+* Dordogne
+* Toulouse et Midi-Pyrénées
+* Burgundy
+* Monaco

 You can find more [help with exporting](https://tradingnation.mygov.scot/help-for-businesses/).